maiku1008/maiku1008.github.io/_posts/2017-12-12-importing-inheritance.md

 Wat.
 I've used similar code before and it always worked, like clockwork.

-The program was _NOT_ behaving the way I intended, plus it was throwing in an error which i would expect from argparse.
+The program was _NOT_ behaving the way I intended, plus it was throwing an error which I wouldn't expect from the `sys` module.

 ![alt text](https://i.imgur.com/GoI5PWr.jpg)